2281469043/DeFi-Analysis/README.md

 If you have the permission to enter the server, just login in by your rcsid and the password.
 If you are not using the school Wifi, please connet the RPI vpn.
 ->
-# Have the environment problem, please check the files in folder named scripts.
+If you have the environment problem, please check the files in folder named scripts.
-# Using conda to create python 3.6 in the server
+Using conda to create python 3.6 in the server
 ->
 Using python 3.6 to start coding please check any missing pip packages, such as pyreadr, pandas and etc.
 ->